ratatui/ratatui-website/src/content/docs/tutorials/counter-app/error-handling.md

 {{#include @code/counter-app-basic/src/main.rs:main }}
 ```

-The application's default panic handler runs by displays the details messed up.
+The application's default panic handler runs and displays the details messed up.
 This is because raw
 mode stops the terminal from interpreting newlines in the usual way.
 The shell prompt is also
 rendered at the wrong place.